 1883 – Silver Dollar Saloon, Leadville

-This famous Leadville saloon is teeming with interesting historical facts and features, like the windbreak structure affixed to the front of the building, which served the dual purpose of shielding the bar from harsh weather during the winter and also to conceal the identities of the patrons drinking inside.
+This legendary Leadville saloon is teeming with interesting historical facts and features, like the windbreak structure affixed to the front of the building, which served the dual purpose of shielding the bar from harsh weather during the winter and also to conceal the identities of the patrons drinking inside.

 The saloon has served many famous, and infamous, visitors over its nearly 150 years, including Molly Brown, Doc Holiday, and Oscar Wilde, according to its website.